About

 - Smoking cessation and manage vascular risk factors - HTN, Diabetes, Lipids

-- Discuss Carotid endarterectomy if significant ipsilateral stenosis > 70% and good operative candidate
+- Discuss Carotid endarterectomy or stenting if significant ipsilateral stenosis > 70% and good operative candidate

 - Anticoagulate AF with DOAC or Warfarin